From XAI to MLOps: Explainable Concept Drift Detection with Profile Drift Detection: Introduction

 \section{Introduction}

-The stationary and unbiased distribution assumption in predictive models refers to the assumption that observations in train and test sets are independent and identically distributed \citep{cieslak_and_chawla_2009}.
+The stationary and unbiased distribution assumption in predictive models states that observations in the training and test sets are independent and identically distributed \citep{cieslak_and_chawla_2009}.
 However, this assumption often does not hold in practice, leading to significant decreases in the performance of predictive models \citep{alaiz_et_al_2008}.
 Data characteristics can change over time, rendering a trained model obsolete and forcing it to adapt to these changes.
 The constantly evolving nature of data streams presents new challenges for predictive models \citep{moreno_et_al_2012}.
 These models must demonstrate high predictive accuracy and quickly incorporate new information while remaining computationally light and responsible \citep{korycki_and_krawczyk_2023}.
 Model monitoring, which is a part of MLOps, has become a necessary additional layer in the predictive modeling process in Figure~\ref{fig:mdp} to ensure that the ML model maintains consistent behavior over time in real-world applications \citep{biecek_2019,mougan_and_nielsen_2023}.

-One of the problems that causes inconsistency in behavior is called data drift whose types are also classified into three categories: (1) Covariate drift, (2) Label drift, and (3) Concept drift.
-Data drift may manifest in various forms such as increased electricity consumption due to significant life changes like pandemic-related lockdowns \citep{fumagalli_et_al_2023}, changes in airline customer behaviors \citep{garg_et_al_2021}, and shifts in supply chain planning due to evolving consumer behavior \citep{kulinski_and_inouye_2023}.
-It is essential to detect these drifts on time to take precautions about the model.
+One of the problems that causes inconsistency in behavior is called data drift, whose types are also classified into three categories: (1) Covariate drift, (2) Label drift, and (3) Concept drift.
+Data drift may manifest in various forms, such as increased electricity consumption due to significant life changes like pandemic-related lockdowns \citep{fumagalli_et_al_2023}, changes in airline customer behaviors \citep{garg_et_al_2021}, and shifts in supply chain planning due to evolving consumer behavior \citep{kulinski_and_inouye_2023}.
+It is essential to detect these drifts on time to take precautions for the model.